 Hebrew has only come to life again as a vehicle for everyday speech during the past 100 years.
-Although Hebrew ("the tongue of Canaan," according to the Prophet Isaiah) was the language of much of the time period of the Old Testament, it was gradually supplanted after the Babylonian Captivity (586 B.C.) by Aramaic, another Semitic language, which became the lingua franca of the region for the next 500 years.
+Although Hebrew ("the tongue of Canaan," according to the Prophet Isaiah) was the language of much of the time period of the Old Testament, the language was gradually supplanted after the Babylonian Captivity (586 B.C.) by Aramaic, another Semitic language, which became the lingua franca of the region for the next 500 years.

-At the end of the 19th century, as Zionist leaders began to envision a return to Israel of Jews from all parts of the world, they wondered what language should be spoken in a Jewish homeland whose inhabitants' native tongues ranged from Yiddish, Russian, English, and Hungarian to Moroccan Arabic, Argentine Spanish, Urdu, and Uzbekistani?
+At the end of the 19th century, Zionist leaders began to envision Jews from all parts of the world returning to Israel.
+What language would be spoken in a Jewish homeland whose inhabitants' native tongues ranged from Yiddish, Russian, English, and Hungarian to Moroccan Arabic, Argentine Spanish, Urdu, and Uzbekistani?

-When Eliezer Ben-Yehuda (1858–1922), a Polish-born linguist, came to Jerusalem in 1881, he believed that ancient Hebrew, used mainly as a liturgical language since the 5th century B.C., should be the language of the reborn Zionist vision.
+When Polish-born linguist Eliezer Ben-Yehuda (1858–1922) came to Jerusalem in 1881, he believed that ancient Hebrew, used mainly as a liturgical language since the 5th century B.C., should be the language of the reborn Zionist vision.
 He codified Hebrew grammar, wrote the first modern dictionary, and coined words necessary for a modern vocabulary.

 Written in its own alphabet, Hebrew must be transliterated into the Latin alphabet for non-Hebrew speakers.
-The varying ways in which Hebrew names are transliterated is sure to confuse you -- most places seem to have several different names and spellings.
+The varying ways in which Hebrew names are transliterated is sure to confuse you—most places seem to have several different names and spellings.
 Is it Jaffa, Joppa, or Yafo?
 Safed, Safad, Zfat, or Zefat?
 Lake Tiberias, the Sea of Galilee, or Kinneret Lake?